Overview of Ghorepani Poonhill Trek

 - Mt.
 Nilgiri - ( 6860m / 22507ft)

-Route of Ghorepani Poonhill Trekking
+Ghorepani Poonhill Trekking Route

-Itinerary of Short Ghorepani Poonhill 4-Days Trek
+Short Itinerary: Ghorepani Poonhill Trek (4 Days)

 Cost of Ghorepani Poonhill Trek

-- A 3-night and 4-day trekking cost is $290 per person.
-Which service includes lodging, food, transportation, permits, and a guide?
+- A 3-night and 4-day trekking cost is $290 per person, which service includes lodging, food, transportation, permits, and a guide.
 Trekking starting from Pokhara and ending in Pokhara.

 It is a short and sweet trek with a panoramic mountain view that is budget-friendly.
 We provide excellent services.
 Which package would you prefer?
 Feel free.